8 Important Steps If You Want To Start a Car Rental Business

 - Limited liability company (LLC) - Combines the benefits of corporations and partnerships.
 The business doesn't get taxed, and profits and losses pass to owners.
 Owners aren't personally responsible for an LLC's liabilities.
 If you need help forming an LLC, Northwest can get you started at $39.

-Make sure to consult a business attorney before you decide on a structure.
-Choosing the wrong business structure may result in business dissolution and tax consequences.
+Make sure to discuss business structures with a business attorney before deciding.
+Choosing the wrong business structure may result in business dissolution and tax consequences, so it's important to take advice from suitably qualified business professionals.

 Find a Location for Your Business

-Where your business is located can contribute significantly to its success.
+Where your car rental business is located can contribute significantly to its success.
 Also, remember that how much you pay in taxes varies from state to state.
-The same is valid for vehicle licensing.
+The same is valid for vehicle licensing, so your business location is pretty important.

-When choosing a location for your car rental business, consider the following:
+When choosing a location to start a car rental business, consider the following:

 - Proximity to other business establishments - For example, you might want to secure a business headquarters near hotels, airports, and other areas with a lot of foot traffic.